Red Light Camera and Other Automated Enforcement

 Equipment and Photographs

 By State law, these photographs are confidential.
-If you were involved in a collision at an interseciton with an AES camera, the photographs can only be provided to the driver of the vehicle receiving the citation.
+If you were involved in a collision at an intersection with an Automated Enforcement camera, the photographs can only be provided to the driver of the vehicle receiving the citation.

-The Notice to Appear and all the relevant documentation are presented to a San Francisco Police Officer for review.
-If the Officer determines that there is reasonable cause to believe that a violation occurred, then the Officer signs and issues the Notice to Appear.
-The signed Notice to Appear is mailed to the registered owner along with four images of the violation (the two photographs of the violation, and close-up images of the license plate and driver of the vehicle produced by zooming in and cropping the second violation photograph).
-If the registered owner responds to the Court to identify another driver of the vehicle at the time of the violation, the Notice to Appear may or may not be issued to the identified driver.
+Once this information is obtained, a San Francisco Police Officer reviews, signs and issues the citation containing four images of the violation.
+The four images show: two full rear views of the violating vehicle, a close-up of the license plate, and a close-up of the driver.
+The system then sends the signed citation (i.e., Notice to Appear) to the alleged violator by mail.
+If the registered owner responds to the SFMTA or the court to identify another driver of the vehicle at the time of the violation, the Notice to Appear may or may not be issued to the identified driver.

 For questions about a Notice to Appear you have received, please contact the Superior Court of California, County of San Francisco at 415.551.8550.

 For other program inquiries, please contact the SFMTA by calling 311 (for calls outside San Francisco, call 415.701.2311), or use the 311 self-service form.

 San Francisco’s “Transit-First” policy encourages residents and visitors to utilize public transportation, bicycles, and walking to travel the city.
 We have designated “Transit Only Lanes” and “Transit Only Stops” to only be used by authorized vehicles.
 Because of their restricted use, transit lanes and stops must remain clear to provide timely service to riders and to allow for the safe entry and exit of transit riders.
 Please read road signs to understand where and when restrictions apply.